- About Us

 Partners in Island Education now oversees four scholarships as part of its mission to enhance educational opportunities for the students of Vinalhaven.
 Two of these are for travel and education.

 Thanks to the generosity of summer families, PIE is able to offer a scholarship to support educational programs and travel opportunities to Vinalhaven students that they may not have otherwise.
-The one time gifts range in amounts of up to $2500.
+The one time gifts range in amounts of up to $2500 for high school students and up to $1500 for middle school students.
 Scholarship application deadlines are December 1st and May 1st of each year.

 Timothy Farrelly, a 2018 Travel & Education Scholarship recipient had this reflection upon his return: